kejran/kejran.github.io/_posts/2022-08-16-3ds-hardware.md

 Visually, the _New_ consoles can be recognized by the small, secondary analog stick just over the ABXY buttons.
 The refresh, apart from having additional peripherals, greatly expands the hardware capabilities - two times the CPU cores, three times the CPU clock, and two times the memory of the original release.
 The only thing not changed is the gpu processing power.

 Apart from that, both original and _New_ come in a variety of editions: base 3DS, 2DS lacking the stereoscopy screen, XL with larger screens, and weird combinations of thereof, such as 2ds with large screens or one lacking hinge.
-All these amount to is presence of the 3D effect, screen size (_not the resolution_), hinge, and battery size.
+All these amount to is presence of the 3D effect, screen size (_not the resolution_), hinge, and battery capacity.

 # CPU
 3DS contains two ARM cores: